Get Help Today(877) 648-4288

-Sober living homes, which may also be referred to as recovery residences, recovery housing, and recovery homes, are alcohol- and drug-free housing for people in recovery.
-These communities are a great transition back to normal life after leaving a rehab facility.
-It is a home that people live in and come and go as they please.
+Sober living homes, which may also be referred to as recovery residences, recovery housing, and recovery homes, are alcohol and drug-free housing for people in recovery.
+These communities are a great way to transition back to normal life after leaving a rehab facility.
+It is a home that people live in where they can come and go as they please.
 Stays are usually at least 90 days.
-This provides recovering alcoholics with a supportive community and may have mandatory group meetings and chores.
+This provides recovering alcoholics with a supportive community.
+Those in sober living homes may have mandatory group meetings and chores.
 Using drugs or alcohol is prohibited and the people who reside in sober living homes may be required to partake in drug and alcohol testing.

 Those leaving rehab who return to the same town may find themselves faced with a greater challenge than those who get a change of scenery.
 In a study published by the National Center for Biotechnology Information, researchers found that those who stayed in a sober living home had improvements in alcohol and drug use, psychiatric symptoms, arrests, and employment.
 These communities also help recovering alcoholics move towards employment and make connections with others who have the same goal of sobriety.

 Support groups offer a space for recovering alcoholics to speak freely about their experiences, thoughts, and fears, and meet others who understand what they are going through.
 The most common type of support group is the 12-step program that is modeled off of Alcoholics Anonymous (AA).
 The 12 steps of AA walk participants through achieving and maintaining sobriety.
 Sponsors (someone who has gone through AA and has maintained sobriety) can guide recovering alcoholics and act as a support system.
 Support groups like Al-Anon and Alateen are beneficial to family members of the recovering alcoholic and helps people connect who are going through similar experiences.